 The ERAC continues to provide high quality independent advice on the integrity of ACCU Scheme methods.
-The proposed changes to establish a committee are to further bolster and strengthen their role, functions and independence.
-In terms of structure, the committee will retain a full-time chair supported by between.
-Four and eight part-time members.
+The proposed changes to establish the Committee are to further bolster and strengthen their role, functions and independence.
+In terms of structure, the Committee will retain a full-time chair supported by between four and eight part-time members.

+SLIDE 11